WonderfulToolchain/wonderful-docs/content/docs/target/wswan.md

 * [ExtFriend](https://github.com/WonderfulToolchain/ws-extfriend) - DIY serial/headphone capture USB device, based on the RP2040/Raspberry Pi Pico.

 ## Toolchain overview

+**Most of the text below is in the process of being migrated to The Swan Book.**

 ### Memory models